charlespeters/ARWHD/_drafts/2014-10-08-responsive-typography.md

 ---

 These are my approaches and best practices to responsive typography, there's lot to consider and it's constantly evolving.
-I have a [repo up on Github](https://github.com/charlespeters/type-findings) that's just a list of articles and resources about typography for you guys to check out.
+But I think this is the path of least resistance.
+I also have a [repo up on Github](https://github.com/charlespeters/type-findings) that's just a list of articles and resources about typography for you guys to check out.